JiayiShenTAMU/my_web/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-Jiayi Shen is a Ph.D. student at Texas A&M University, under the supervision of Dr. Zhangyang (Atlas) Wang,[VITA Group](https://vita-group.github.io/group.html).
+Jiayi Shen is a Ph.D. student at Texas A&M University, under the supervision of Dr. Zhangyang (Atlas) Wang, at [VITA Group](https://vita-group.github.io/group.html).
 Her research interests include Learning to Optimize, Model Compression, and Computer Vision.